Technical Standards Required by Doctors

 Doctors are often called in to provide emergency treatments like airway management and external defibrillation.
 Hence, your motor skills should allow you to display excellent hand and limb reflexes in emergency situations.
 In addition to perfect gross and fine motor skills, you should also build the necessary physical endurance to remain active in clinical settings for long hours.

-Also known as integrative and quantitative abilities, intellectual and conceptual skills are integral to a doctor’s career.
+Intellectual and conceptual skills: Also known as integrative and quantitative abilities, intellectual and conceptual skills are integral to a doctor’s career.
 As a medical student, you should have the ability to think on your feet and continuously analyze and process the data you receive.

 You should also be able to quickly grasp written texts and reports and engage in critical thinking in tense situations, as you’re likely to encounter many of these throughout your career.
 You will also be expected to have great decision-making skills in order to make the right call in limited time frames.

-The medical profession is regulated and governed by ethical principles.
+Behavioral and social attributes: The medical profession is regulated and governed by ethical principles.
 Hence, you should be able to display a clear sense of morality and ethics at all times.

-Since the primary purpose of being a doctor is to care for and treat patients, you should possess emotional intelligence, maturity, compassion, respect and courtesy towards patients and colleagues.
+Since the primary purpose of being a doctor is to care for and treat patients, you should possess emotional intelligence, maturity, compassion, respect, and courtesy towards patients and colleagues.
 Medical ethical standards also require you to take full responsibility for your decisions and be a team player.

-In addition to these technical standards of medical school, you will be required to have excellent scholastic accomplishments to gain admission in MD programmes offered by reputed universities.
+In addition to these technical standards of medical school, you will be required to have excellent scholastic accomplishments to gain admission in MD programs offered by reputed universities.
 You can be denied admission if the college feels you haven’t done the necessary prerequisite coursework.

 If you are searching for a great MD program, the Medical University of the Americas (MUA) offers a great 10-semester program.
 Their customized curriculum provides students with both a strong academic experience as well as excellent clinical skills.

 In addition, MUA has an experienced faculty with extensive qualifications.
 The class sizes are small which allows faculty to offer individual attention to each student.
-A degree from MUA will allow you to practice medicine in all US states and Canadian provinces.
+A degree from MUA will allow you to practice medicine in all U.S. states and Canadian provinces.
 Click here to get a detailed look into this affordable and exciting MD program at MUA.